MattJEvansDev/servicetemplate/README.md

 ### Prerequisites
 * Docker is installed on your local box
 * You are running JDK 1.8 or above
+* Branches have been setup with GitFlow https://github.com/nvie/gitflow

 ## Things to change
 Like I said, this is a template, it uses the example of a voting service (because I wanted to test something in spring data's page library).